Search ImagingPixel for Images by Camera or Lens

 History of Camera

 The history of the camera, as we know it, starts with the camera obscura, which uses a pinhole or lens to project an image of the scene outside upside-down onto a viewing surface.
 Photographic images were first introduced in 1816, the daguerreotype in 1839, the calotype, in 1840, Collodion dry plates in 1855, and the gelatin dry plate in 1871.
 1878 saw the discovery of gelatin emulsion that makes 'instantaneous' exposures practical.
-The first "Kodak" camera went on sale in 1888, and the 'Brownie' in 1900.
+The first "Kodak" camera was sold in 1888, and the 'Brownie' in 1900.

 The first 35mm cameras available to the public, and reaching significant numbers in sales were the Tourist Multiple, in 1913, and the Simplex, in 1914.
-Kodak introduces the 135 cartridges which were used in all modern 35 mm cameras with the launch of the Retina I in 1934.
+Kodak introduced the 135 cartridges which were used in all modern 35 mm cameras with the launch of the Retina I in 1934.
 The Japanese camera industry took off in 1936 with the introduction of the Canon 35 mm rangefinder.

 Collectibles